DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## cisco-familyshield

-Block websites not suitable for children (DNSCrypt protocol)
+Cisco OpenDNS (DNSCrypt, adult content filtering)

-Warning: Doesn't work any more in some countries such as France and Portugal.
+Warning: Doesn't work anymore in some countries such as France and Portugal.

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.

-Currently incompatible with DNS anonymization.
+Warning: This server is incompatible with anonymization.

 sdns://AQEAAAAAAAAADjIwOC42Ny4yMjAuMTIzILc1EUAgbyJdPivYItf9aR6hwzzI1maNDL4Ev6vKQ_t5GzIuZG5zY3J5cHQtY2VydC5vcGVuZG5zLmNvbQ

 ## cisco-familyshield-ipv6

-Block websites not suitable for children (IPv6)
+Cisco OpenDNS (DNSCrypt, IPv6, adult content filtering)

-Warning: Doesn't work any more in some countries such as France and Portugal.
+Warning: Doesn't work anymore in some countries such as France and Portugal.

 Warning: This server is incompatible with anonymization.